 Funding Will Increase Access to Health Care, Education and Public Safety for the People Who Call Rural Communities Home

-Bronaugh highlighted 737 projects that USDA is making in five programs that will fund essential community services to help rural America build back better, stronger and more equitably than ever before.
-These programs include Community Facilities Direct Loans and Grants, Community Facilities Loan Guarantees, Community Facilities Technical Assistance Training Grants, Community Facilities Disaster Grants, and Economic Impact Initiative Grants.
+Morales highlighted 12 projects that USDA is making in two programs that will fund essential community services to help rural America build back better, stronger and more equitably than ever before.
+These programs include Community Facilities Direct Loans and Grants, Community Facilities Disaster Grants, and Economic Impact Initiative Grants.
 The projects will finance emergency response vehicles and equipment; build or improve hospitals and clinics and help fund other essential community facilities.

 More than 100 types of projects are eligible for Community Facilities funding.
-Eligible applicants include municipalities, public bodies, nonprofit organizations, and federally recognized Native American tribes.
+Eligible applicants include municipalities, public bodies, nonprofit organizations and federally recognized Native American tribes.
 Projects must be in rural areas with a population of 20,000 or less.
-For more information, visit https://www.rd.usda.gov/programs-services/community-facilities/community-facilities-direct-loan-grant-program.
+For more information, visit https://www.rd.usda.gov/programs-services/community-facilities/community-facilities-direct-loan-grant-program/wi.

-Interested parties should contact their USDA Rural Development state office for information about additional funding, application procedures and eligibility.
+Interested parties should contact their local Minnesota Rural Development office for information about additional funding, application procedures and eligibility.
 Also see the Community Facilities Direct Loan Program Guidance Book for Applicants (PDF, 669 KB) for a detailed overview of the application process.

 Today’s investments are in coordination with USDA Deputy Secretary Dr. Jewel Bronaugh’s nationwide announcement that USDA is investing $1 billion to build and improve critical community facilities in 48 states, Puerto Rico and Guam.